Konrad1991/RFortranRcpp/README.md

 # RFortranRcpp
-Communication between fortran, Rcpp and R
+Testing communication between fortran, Rcpp and R

  Showing the possibility to pass Rcpp fct to fortran and vice versa.
  It is also possible to pass a fortran fct (e.g.from user) to Rcpp which afterwards can be passed to fortran.